-One day prior to the first day of each module:

-After completing 25%, but less than 50%:

-After completing more than 50%:
+One day prior to the first day of each module: Full Tuition Refund After completing 25%, but less than 50%: 50% of Tuition After completing more than 50%: No refund

-No refund

-Title IV Return Policy
+Return to Title IV Policy

 This Title IV Return Policy outlines the procedures for returning federal financial aid (Title IV funds) when a student withdraws, drops out, is dismissed, or takes a leave of absence before completing more than 60% of a payment period or period of enrollment.
 This policy complies with federal regulations (34 CFR 668.22) and applies to all Title IV programs, including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Direct Loans (Subsidized and Unsubsidized), Federal Direct PLUS Loans (Parent and Graduate), and other applicable Title IV assistance.